When should I book?

-Your eTicket will be emailed to you and available in ‘Cruise Control’ as early as 60 days prior to sailing, providing full payment has been received and all personal details for each person in the booking have been provided, including Emergency Contact, via ‘Cruise Control’.
+Your eTicket will be emailed to you and available in ‘Cruise Control’ as early as 60 days prior to sailing, providing full payment has been received and all personal details for each person in the booking have been provided, including Emergency Contact, via ‘Cruise Personaliser’.

 Once you have completed your details in ‘Cruise Control’, including providing an email address, it will take five (5) working days for your eTicket to generate.
 This will give you plenty of time to get excited about your cruise!

 I have changed the spelling of my name on my booking; will I get a new eTicket?